taiwoakintunde/LEMP-STACK-IMPLEMENTATION/README.md

 # STEP 2 — INSTALLING MYSQL
 1. We use apt to install the software
 `sudo apt install mysql-server`

-It shows the software is already installed and running
-2. Ran the following command to login to mysql console `sudo mysql` but was getting error message "Access denied for user 'root'@'localhost' (using password: NO)"
+2. Ran the following command to login to mysql console `sudo mysql`
-3. Tried this command `mysql -u root -p` it prompted for password.
-I was able to login after entering my password Screenshot is saved in images folder
+3. Tried this command `sudo mysql_secure_installation` it prompted to validate the password Screenshot is saved in images folder
 4. Exit the MySQL shell with:
 `exit`